jianjian97/Swiss-Geography-Master/README.md

 * [Authors](#authors)

 ## General Info
-This project's idea is to increase the general awareness of the Swiss geography and to show our students some (fun) facts about Switzerland.
-The program will be showing where the cantons' capitals are located on the map and will also give the students an intuition about how populated each cantons are.
-There will also be a few facts about mountains, lakes and other famous sightseeing spots.
-The program is split up into multiple sections or so-called chapters.
-There will be a learning section and a gaming section.
+This project's goal is to increase the general awareness of the Swiss geography and to show our students some (fun) facts about Switzerland.
+The program shows where the cantons' capitals and other Swiss landmarks are located on the map and also gives the students an intuition about how populated each canton is.
+There are also a few facts about mountains, lakes and other famous sightseeing spots.
+The program is divided into multiple sections or so-called chapters.
+There is a learning section and a gaming section.
 For more information, please refer to the [Program Structure](#program-structure).

-For simplicity, we refer to the user as "user" and "student" in the whole code and use the masculine pronoun "he".
-Under the pronoun "he" "him" "his" we want to include any gender.
+For simplicity, we refer to the user as "user" or "student" in the whole code and use the masculine pronoun "he".
+Under the pronouns "he", "him", and "his" we want to include any gender.

 ## Technologies
 * Python version: 3.6
-* Jupyter Notebooks: To install juypter notebooks, please refer to https://jupyter.org/install
+* Jupyter Notebook: To install Juypter Notebook, please refer to https://jupyter.org/install
-* Libraries used: pandas, folium, random, tkinter, json, numpy, locale, json (for description refer to [Libraries Description](#libraries-description))
+* Libraries used: pandas, numpy, locale, folium, random, tkinter, json, math (for description refer to [Libraries Description](#libraries-description))

 ## Setup
-To run this project, we recommend using Jupyter Notebooks/Anaconda.
-Please also use PowerShell by Anaconda to install the following locally:
+To run this project, we recommend using Jupyter Notebook/Anaconda.
+Please also use PowerShell by Anaconda to install the following libraries locally:

 ```
 $ pip install folium